fwi/yapool/README.md

 Note that this class is for debugging purposes only, this class is not suitable for production.

 A special-purpose `ObjectPool` is available in the `com.github.fwi.yapool.object` package.
-This pool has virtualy no limit on size (65k) and no maximum lease-time, but does have an idle-timeout.
+This pool has virtually no limit on size (65k) and no maximum lease-time, but does have an idle-timeout.
 Such an object-pool can be useful in situations where objects should be re-used and some memory is freed when objects in the pool are no longer used.